keithalewis/math/op.md

 European _option valuation_ involves calculating the expected value of the _option payoff_ as a function of the _underlying_ at _expiration_.
 _Greeks_ are derivatives of the _value_ with respect to _model parameters_.
-This short note derives formulas for these using any positive underlying distribution.
+This short note derives formulas for these that can be used for any positive underlying.

 ## Share Measure